Book a demo

 This enables the business to expand globally, without having to establish an entity or worry about local employment laws and taxes.
 With the rise of remote work trends, global EORs are poised to be a vital part of the global employment ecosystem for companies that want to hire anyone, anywhere.

-Whether you’re a recruiter who offers contract staffing or an business leader looking to hire abroad, you need to make sure employees are classified correctly, paid accurately, and employment issues are handled.
-Otherwise, there can be consequences at the state and federal levels.
+Whether you’re a staffing organization or a business leader looking to outsource the burdens of employment anywhere in the world, you need to make sure workers are classified correctly, paid accurately, and employment issues are handled.
+Otherwise, there can be compliance consequences.

-FoxHire provides an employer of record back office solution for recruiting agencies and other businesses.
-Learn more about FoxHire’s Employer of Record (EOR) services.
+FoxHire provides comprehensive Employer of Record solutions for staffing agencies and enterprise customers.
+Learn more about FoxHire’s Employer of Record platform.

 You may also be interested in…